Maintenance tasks for System Center Configuration Manager

 Review the Configuration Manager hierarchy design for any required changes.

-Check network performance to ensure that changes have not been made that affect site operations.
+Check network performance to ensure that changes haven't been made that affect site operations.

-Check that Active Directory settings that affect site operations have not changed.
-For example, check that subnets that are assigned to Active Directory sites and that are used as boundaries for Configuration Manager site have not changed.
+Check that Active Directory settings that affect site operations haven't changed.
+For example, check that subnets that are assigned to Active Directory sites and that are used as boundaries for Configuration Manager site haven't changed.

 Review your disaster recovery plan for any required changes.